lastweek/lastweek.github.io/papers/Dis-FaultTolerance.md

 # Fault-Tolerance, Replication, Consensus Protocol

-## Implementing fault-tolerant sevices using the state machine approach, ACM Computer Survey'90
+## Implementing fault-tolerant services using the state machine approach, _ACM Computer Survey'90_
 - 5
 - Classic

-## Practical Byzantine fault tolerance and proactive recovery, ACM Computer Syst'02
+## Practical Byzantine fault tolerance and proactive recovery, _ACM Computer Syst'02_
 - TODO
 - view?

+## Incremental Consistency Guarantees for Replicated Objects, _OSDI'16_
+- 4

-## Just Say NO to Paxos Overhead: Replacing Consensus with Network Ordering, OSDI'16
+## Just Say NO to Paxos Overhead: Replacing Consensus with Network Ordering, _OSDI'16_
 - 5
 - Dividing responsibility between the network layer and replication protocol.
 Oh mama, the Ordered Unreliable Multicast (OUM) is really useful and can be